stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

-CmdStanPy is a lightweight interface to Stan for Python users which provides the necessary objects and functions to compile a Stan program and run Stan's HMC-NUTS sampler to produce a sample from the posterior of the model conditioned on data.
+CmdStanPy is a lightweight interface to Stan for Python users which provides the necessary objects and functions to compile a Stan program and run either:
+ - the HMC-NUTS sampler to produce a sample from the posterior of the model conditioned on data
+ - the LBFGS optimizer
+ - VI

+The CmdStan interface is file-based:

+* Stan programs are compiled to c++ executibles
+* The c++ executible operates on input files and produces output files.

+Using CmdStanPy, in-memory Python objects can be used as data inputs, and the sampler output can be assembled into an in-memory data structure which can be used in downstream analysis.

 ## Goals

 - Clean interface to Stan services so that CmdStanPy can keep up with Stan releases.

-- Provides complete control - all sampler arguments have corresponding named argument for CmdStanPy sampler function.
+- Provides complete control - all CmdStan command options have corresponding named argument in CmdStanPy.

 - Easy to install,
   + minimal Python library dependencies: numpy
   + Python code doesn't interface directly with c++, only calls compiled executables (using package `os`).

 - Modular - CmdStanPy produces a sample from the posterior but other modules will do the analysis.

 ## Design considerations